Why Tom Pidcock is a mystery before UCI World Championships assault

 It would be churlish to judge his mountain bike form going into the World Championships on his recent road results from the past few weeks, but a lack of opportunities to see him compete on a mountain bike in the build-up to the competition has provided a somewhat veiled outlook on what is to be expected from the current XCO European champion.

-It was the first round of the World Series and Pidcock, while also balancing road race training in the surrounding weeks, only found out he would race in the XCC a few hours before the start, after already taking part in a three and half hour training ride earlier in the day.
+It was the first round of the World Series and Pidcock, while also balancing road race training in the surrounding weeks, only found out he would race in the XCC a few hours before the start, after already taking part in a three-and-a-half-hour training ride earlier in the day.

 It’s a route that he knew well, having also won the XCO there in 2021 and 2022, and that, combined with a win in the XCC race on the Friday despite starting second from last at the back of the group in 40th with little preparation time, set him up well for the start of the XCO race on the Sunday.